Having trouble playing the video above? Visit YouTube

 Despite setbacks, the City of Toronto did not abandon its plans to build an airport.
 On November 18, 1937, the City created an Advisory Airport Committee, led by WWI flying ace William “Billy” Bishop, which was tasked with investigating locations where a Toronto municipal airport could be built.

-Billy Bishop standing infront of fighter plan
+Billy Bishop standing infront of fighter plane

 On July 9, 1937, Toronto City Council, advised by the federal Department of Transportation, gave its stamp of approval to use property on the Western Channel of the Toronto Islands developed as a combined airplane and seaplane base.
 Work began on the site in that same year.

-Work beginning on the site of the airport with city in background
+Work beginning on the site of the airport with city in background land levelled on island

 In 1937, the first ferry to offer service across the Western Gap channel was commissioned to transport workers and supplies as construction began on what would become Billy Bishop Toronto City Airport.